Charles E W Bean, Diaries, AWM38 3DRL 606/59/1 - September 1916 - Part 8

 coming up fast from the South.

-It was the main forman
+It was the main German

 High Seas Fleet.

-our men) say; that - german
+Our men say; that - Germans

-or no germans, the High Seas
+or no Germans, the High Seas

-Fleet as it came up madea
+Fleet as it came up made a

 me.
-The High das Fleet came
+The High Seas Fleet came

 up in perfect order, every

-ship eastly in place, smaking
+ship exactly in place, smoking

 heavily & moving fast - they